2023 Berlin state election: Government formation

 The CDU and SPD working groups began negotiations on 13 March.
 They planned to conclude a coalition pact within three weeks to give the SPD time for its membership vote, and install the new government at the start of May.
-Giffey clarified the same day that, if negotiations failed, the SPD would not resume talks with the Greens and Left, but go into to opposition and force the CDU and Greens to form government instead.
+Giffey clarified the same day that, if negotiations failed, the SPD would not resume talks with the Greens and Left but go into opposition and force the CDU and Greens to form government instead.
+The CDU and SPD presented the 135-page coalition agreement on 3 April, titled The Best for Berlin.
+The terms were generally interpreted as a win for the SPD.
+Despite the CDU's clear lead, the new Senate was to be divided evenly with five posts for each party.
+The crucial portfolios of urban development and interior were given to the SPD.
+The agreement also featured a number of flagship SPD policies on housing as well as the 29-euro ticket, and preserved the anti-discrimination law and automatic minimum wage increases, both of which the CDU had sought to repeal.
+This was attributed in part to the requirement that the SPD membership approve the coalition, which may have enticed the CDU to make further concessions.